hyperledger/fabric-private-chaincode/README.md

 * A running Docker daemon compatible with docker provided by Ubuntu 18.04, currently `Docker version 18.09`.
-It also should use `/var/run/docker.sock` as socket to interact with the daemon (or you will have to override in `./config.override.mk` the default definition in make of `DOCKER_DAEMON_SOCKET`)
+It also should use `/var/run/docker.sock` as socket to interact with the daemon (or you will have to override in `<absolute-project-path>/fabric-private-chaincode/config.override.mk` the default definition in make of `DOCKER_DAEMON_SOCKET`)
 * GNU make

 A few notes:
+* if you run behind a proxy, you might have to configure the proxy, e.g., for docker (`~/.docker/config.json`).
 * if your local host is SGX enabled, i.e., there is a device `/dev/sgx` or `/dev/isgx` and your PSW daemon listens to `/var/run/aesmd`, then the docker image will be sgx-enabled and your settings from `./config/ias` will be used.
 You will have to manually set `SGX_MODE=HW` before building anything to use HW mode.
-* if you want additional apt packages in your container image, create a `./config.override.mk` file in the fabric-private-chaincode directory.
+* if you want additional apt packages in your container image, add to the `<absolute-project-path>/fabric-private-chaincode/config.override.mk` file in the fabric-private-chaincode directory.
 In that file, define `DOCKER_DEV_IMAGE_APT_ADD__PKGS` with a list of packages you want.
 They will then be automatically added to the docker image
-* Docker images do not persist between runs.
-Hence, you might consider maintaining the FPC source directly on your local host and exporting it as a volume mapped to `/project/src/github.com/hyperledger-labs/fabric-private-chaincode` within the docker container.
-To achieve this, add `DOCKER_DEV_RUN_OPTS= -v <project-path>/fabric-private-chaincode:/project/src/github.com/hyperledger-labs/fabric-private-chaincode` to your `./config.override.mk`, where <project-path> is where you have cloned the FPC project on your local machine.
+* docker images do not persist between runs and there are setup files that will be needed in the docker container.
+Therefore, map the local cloned filesystem as a volume to `/project/src/github.com/hyperledger-labs/fabric-private-chaincode` within the docker container.
+To achieve this, add `DOCKER_DEV_RUN_OPTS= -v <absolute-project-path>/fabric-private-chaincode:/project/src/github.com/hyperledger-labs/fabric-private-chaincode` to your `<absolute-project-path>/fabric-private-chaincode/config.override.mk`, where <absolute-project-path> is where you have cloned the FPC project on your local machine.
-* if you run behind a proxy, you might have to configure the proxy, e.g., for docker (`~/.docker/config.json`).
-* Due to the way the peer's port for chaincode connection is managed, you will be able to run only a single FPC development container on a particular host.
+* due to the way the peer's port for chaincode connection is managed, you will be able to run only a single FPC development container on a particular host.